vvcb/PatManPlus/index.md

 Before you suggest a new feature please read through the _issue_ lists of to see if your feature isn't already in place or in development.
 If you decide the feature is new then please follow the steps below

 - raise your feature as an _issue_ through GitHub
-- These will be reviewed to decide upon the suitability for the hospital environment
+- these will be reviewed to decide upon the suitability for the hospital environment
 - if accepted label the issue as being _worked on_
 - it will then be assigned to you accordingly if accepted.

 ## Bugs

-When reporting a bug through a new _issue_ please put the detail below and respond in line accorindlgy
+When reporting a bug through a new _issue_ please put the detail below and respond in line accordingly

-- What is the current behavior?
+- what is the current behavior?
-- If the current behavior is a bug, please provide the steps to reproduce.
+- if the current behavior is a bug, please provide the steps to reproduce.
-- What is the expected behavior?
+- what is the expected behavior?
-- Please mention your operating system version and the version of PatManPlus.
+- please mention your operating system version and the version of PatManPlus.